 Laos Food & Drinks

 Lao cuisine is different from other cuisines in the Southeast Asian region.
-Originally coming from somewhere in the north part of China, Lao cuisine experienced many changes as Lao people immigrated into neighboring areas where Thailand and Vietnam were located.
+Originally coming from somewhere in the northern part of China, Lao cuisine experienced many changes as Lao people immigrated to neighboring areas where Thailand and Vietnam were located.

 Famous Foods in Laos